wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 **interval**

 Specifies the initial time between every inventory synchronization.
+If synchronization fails the value will be duplicated until it reaches the value of ``max_interval``.
+If a synchronization is completed successfuly the configured value is restored.

 +--------------------+----------------------------------------------------------------------+
 | **Default value**  | 5 m                                                                  |